iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 4 reviews"/>
 </p>

+> It's a nice idea but has a few things that bug me.
+It doesn't always connect to the server, sometimes if I reboot my phone it fixes the issue but I can't usually be bothered.
+It doesn't just auto run when I connect power so I often forget to start it.
+I hope you get to see the papers that are produced from the data you have crunched.<br> :date: __2021-02-21 13:01:58__

+> I want to give this 5 stars because the idea is great.
+Only knocked down to 4 because it doesn't always work, starting automatically at 80% charge.
+Maybe this is a problem with the APIs available, but it would be good it they could find a way around it.
+I'd be happy if it always started when charging, even if that slows charging a bit.
+Maybe that could be made an option.<br> :date: __2021-02-19 09:28:14__

+> Darei 5 stelle, ma non sempre l'app parte in automatico quando attacco il telefono alla presa<br> :date: __2021-02-18 00:17:15__

+> Can make my phone a bit hotter than I am comfortable with.<br> :date: __2021-02-13 23:03:54__

 > App is good but could be better.
 The platform & institutions should take cues from BOINC's Android app's advance settings & notification feature.
 Also, as others have mentioned, you need to keep the calculations coming at a steady rate or at least inform users if there will be a slow down.
 BOINC institutions do this - they inform users if there will be a pause for maintenance or other reasons.<br> :date: __2021-02-11 22:45:34__